paolostivanin/esp32-recirc-pump-controller/README.md

 water flowing out of the tank.

-The `??` pin is connected to the analog ground reference voltage input (AVss) on the microcontroller (30F2010) on the motor driver.
+The `??` pin is connected to the analog ground reference voltage input (AVss) on the microcontroller (30F2010) on the motor driver board.
 It's connected to ground on the controller board, but appears to be pulled up to 5V by the PSU board.
 I don't understand this arrangement.
-The replacement just connects it to ground as per the original.
+The replacement board just connects it to ground as per the original.

 The other input to the board is from an external temperature sensor used to